neo-garaix/lizmap-web-client/tests/README.md

 The `end2end` directory contains some end-to-end tests made for Cypress and Playwright.
 Be sure to have executed `npm install` in the `root project directory` to install Cypress and Playwright.

-Then you can go in the `end2end` directory.
+In order to run tests, you must be in the `root project directory`.

 ### Cypress